denbykov/upVibe-server/docs/business/file_management.md

 #### AC 1

 Try to find a record in the [files](../database/files/files.md) table by the following filter:
-source_url = request.url
+source_url = request.body.url

 Does the record exist?
-- yes - abort the operation and send the error response to the user
+- yes - go to AC 7
 - no - go to AC 2

 #### AC 2

 Generate the unique universal id for the requested file and try to create a new record in the [files](../database/files/files.md) table with the following values:
 path = UUID
-source_url = request.url
+source_url = request.body.url
 status = "CR"

 #### AC 3